 Beginners should focus on their breathing, learn to be hyper-aware of their senses, and empty their minds of judgment.
 You should sit down, close your eyes and breathe naturally.
 Then, focus on the ins and outs of your breath, be aware of the rise and fall of your chest and abdomen, and the rush of air coming in and going out of the nostrils.

 If your thoughts start to go astray, return your mind gently back to your breath.
 Start by doing this for three minutes every day and then gradually increasing the time.

 Nada Yoga Meditation

 The first traditional meditation form in the list is nada yoga meditation.
 This is a type of sound meditation and can fit in well with modern-day music therapy.

-This technique starts by the person assuming a comfortable meditative position.
+This technique starts with the person assuming a comfortable meditative position.
 They should then close their eyes and focus their attention on the external sound.
-This could be the sound of a rushing stream, ambient music or any other type of gentle, soothing sound.
+This could be the sound of a rushing stream, ambient music, or any other type of gentle, soothing sound.
 They need to close their mind to all other external sounds.

 Mantra Yoga Meditation

 Like nada, mantras are a form of sound meditation.
-Mantra is a sacred word that yogis believe produce physical, psychological and spiritual benefits to the person who says them.
+Mantra is a sacred word that yogis believe produces physical, psychological, and spiritual benefits to the person who says them.
 Mantras have no literal meanings but repeating them over and over can create vibrations that can put your brain in tune with the waves of the universe, e.g. sound waves, ocean waves, etc.